Welcome to the San Juan 21 Association Web Site!

 - Fill out and submit the registration form

 That's it!
-Now check the email account you provided - there should be a confirmation email containing a link to activate your forum membership.
+Due to recent "forum attacks," you'll need to wait a bit for me to approve your request.
+I'll do that as quickly as possible and once I do, you'll receive a confirmation email containing a link to activate your forum membership.
 Click the link, log in using the credentials you provided, and start posting!